Another physical pentest

 I can’t stress this enough, do not do this for fun!
 It is illegal.

-It takes years to learn this, moreover it takes longer to be able to do a proper pentest without causing any harm to your target's networks, security devices, etc. This is rule number 1 on pentests.
+It takes years to learn to be a penetration tester (both physical and logical), moreover it takes longer to be able to do a proper pentest without causing any harms to your targets.
+This is rule number 1 on pentests.